navikt/smart-on-fhir/docs/your-first-launch.md

 Each request for a FHIR resource requires some error handling, see the [ReadyClient documentation](./docs/ready-client.md) for more information on how to handle errors and responses.
 But all of the requests return a union with a potential `{ error: string }` type.

+These examples use the short-hand API for fetching specific resources, in the [ReadyClient documentation](./docs/ready-client.md) you'll find more details on how to request arbitrary resources.